-Induction of labour is when your care provider uses an artificial method to start labour.
+How long does induction of labour take? when does your care provider use an artificial method to start labour?

 Once a medical induction has been started, in most cases, you’re then committed to doing whatever it takes to ensure your baby is born.

 For the majority of women, once an induction has begun, birth must occur.
 This may mean assisted birth (episiotomy, forceps etc) or even a c-section.
 It’s important to be fully informed of the risks and benefits of each induction method.